hyperledger-archives/ursa/libursa/docs/anoncreds-design.md

 # Anonymous Credentials (anoncreds) crypto support
 Initial version of anoncreds protocol was implemented as part of Indy SDK (https://github.com/hyperledger/indy-sdk).
 After some discussion and community requests we decided to move low level anoncreds crypto code to indy-crypto project.
 This should allow the crypto to be audited and shared with other projects.
+The math for the crypto is described in the latex docs [here](https://github.com/hyperledger/ursa-docs/tree/master/specs/anoncreds1).

 ## Main ideas
 1. Indy-crypto will not provide high level anoncreds protocol details and persistence.
 It will support low level crypto entities only.